gboduljak/uscheme/README.md

 For instructions to setup and run the interpreter with REPL, see Build & Run section.
 ### Partial bootstrapping
 The interpreter  comes with an implementation of a subset of Scheme standard library, written in Scheme.
+The standard library is implemented here [stdlib.scm](./lib/stdlib.scm).
 The implementation is taken from [Write Yourself a Scheme in 48 Hours](https://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours).
 When the REPL is loaded, the above mentioned standard library is loaded into the shell and is ready for usage.

 ### A few examples
 For a better overview, all language features required to interpret the following two programs are supported.